alik7-cmd/beverage_maker/readme.md

 ## Change Log

-State is one of: pending, approved, amended, deprecated.
+State is one of: Pending, Approved, Amended, Deprecated.

 Date is an ISO 8601 (YYYY-MM-DD) string.

 Status: **Pending** <br>
-Last Updated: 2023-11-27
+Last Updated: 2023-11-28

 ## Referenced Use Case(s)